pathoam/solana/bench-exchange/README.md

 emulating a currency exchange.

 The assets are virtual tokens held by investors who may post trade requests to the exchange.
-A Swapper monitors the exchange and posts swap requests for matching trade orders.
+A Matcher monitors the exchange and posts swap requests for matching trade orders.
 All the transactions can execute concurrently.

 ## Premise